top of page

 A. Lifestyle Modifications (First-Line Treatment)

-• Caloric restriction: In overweight and obese patients, reducing caloric intake by 500-1000 kcal/day can promote weight loss and improve insulin sensitivity.
+• In overweight/obese patients, reduce calories by 500–1000 kcal/day to foster weight loss and improve insulin sensitivity.

-• Bariatric surgery may be considered in patients with a BMI ≥35 kg/m² with poorly controlled diabetes despite optimal medical therapy, particularly in those with cardiovascular comorbidities.
+• Bariatric Surgery may be considered for patients with BMI ≥35 kg/m² and poorly controlled T2DM despite optimal medical therapy, especially with cardiovascular comorbidities. cardiovascular comorbidities.

 B. Pharmacological Treatment